 Carbon Markets help countries to meet their climate targets by unlocking cost effective ways to decrease GreenHouse Gas emissions.

-Zambia’s Carbon Market Framework seeks to provide clear eligibility criteria for project development and procedures for carbon trading, monitoring and reporting to support the country’s strategic planning and needs with regards to mitigation and the achievement of our nationally determined contributions (NDC’s).
+In 2025, Zambia’s Carbon Market Framework was published, the framework seeks to provide clear eligibility criteria for project development and procedures for carbon trading, monitoring and reporting to support the country’s strategic planning and needs with regards to mitigation and the achievement of our nationally determined contributions (NDC’s).

 Zambia’s first NDC was submitted in 2016 and consisted of both mitigation and adaptation components based on the country’s national circumstances.
 This NDC was